art-emini/DuckEngine/README.md

 9. `npm run lint:watch` - Watches for changes and fixes all fixable issues found by ESLint.
 10. `npm run lint:fix` - Uses ESLint to fix all fixable issues found by ESLint.

+### Branches

+1. main - main branch
+2. staging - stage changes to this branch

 ## Versions

 DuckEngine does follow SemVer.